 Some out-of-pocket healthcare expenses can be deducted on your tax return when you file this year.
-This includes medical and dental expenses for yourself, your spouse, and your dependents in 2019, plus mileage driven to and from appointments.
+This includes medical and dental expenses for yourself, your spouse, and your dependents for the previous year, plus mileage driven to and from appointments.

 For those who’ve had recurring doctors appointments, therapy, surgery, or have ongoing medical expenses for themselves or their family members, these expenses can really add up.
 Deducting them on your taxes can lower your taxable income, and therefore decrease the amount of tax that you may owe.